-GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements, in May 2020.
+(u) Recent accounting pronouncements-GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements, in May 2020.
 GASB 96 provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users (governments).
 This Statement (1) defines a SBITA; (2) establishes that a SBITA results in a right-to-use subscription asset-an intangible asset-and a corresponding subscription liability; (3) provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and (4) requires note disclosures regarding a SBITA.
 To the extent relevant, the standards for SBITAs are based on the standards established in Statement No. 87, Leases, as amended.
-The provisions in GASB 96 are effective for periods beginning after June 15, 2022.
+The Station evaluated this statement for the year ended June 30, 2023 and determined there was no material impact to the financial statements.